Lae Atoll

-The population of Lae Atoll was 347 in 2011.
+The population of Lae Atoll was 133 in 2021.
 Its islands include Lae, Looj (Lotj), Bilalalon, Riblong (Ribon) and Lweijab (Lejab).

 History

 In early 1884, Japanese explorer and agent Suzuki Tsunenori was dispatched to Lae Atoll to investigate the murder of a Japanese sailor.
 When he arrived, he raised the national flag and claimed the island for Japan.
 However, he was ordered to return to the island to take down the flag, and the government made no formal gestures towards annexation of the islands.
-Lae Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands later that year, and the Germans established a trading outpost.
+Lae Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 Following the end of World War II, Lae came under the control of the United States as part of the Trust Territory of the Pacific Islands.
 It has been part of the independent Republic of the Marshall Islands since 1986.